 My first time packing

 My first big move overseas was in 1987.
-I had a big black trunk that I packed before leaving for Palm Beach International Airport.
+I packed a big black trunk before leaving for Palm Beach International Airport.
 Back then, suitcases were allowed to weigh up to 70 pounds.
-And, passengers carried two cases per ticket before paying overweight on anything.
+Also, passengers carried two cases per ticket before paying overweight on anything.
 As our family grew, that large allowance for luggage was nice.
 Until one day it wasn’t when policies changed.
 We were still allowed to carry two bags.
 But instead of 70 pounds each, the new allowance was only 50 pounds per suitcase.
 That change kept me from hoarding ridiculous amounts of peanut butter in my luggage.
 I used the excuse that the kids loved the peanut butter.
 (I was guilty of having many midnight peanut butter spoons.)
 The new weight restrictions also forced me to pack more of what we needed, not just what I wanted.

 Since then, we’ve gotten wiser.
 We now carry a hand-held scale to weigh our luggage before going to the airport.
 Thankfully, at that time, we were traveling with a team of people.
 Things were shifted quickly into the suitcases of others with room to spare.
 Then, we embarked on a lifetime of packing.